neilenns/clearancelab/DEVELOPMENT.md

 ### Deployment

-Deployments are triggered either by pushes to main or GitHub releases.

-- **Devcontainer - Build**: Builds the devcontainer image on pushes to `main`.
-- **Release - Build Docker image**: Builds the API Docker image and publishes it to the container repository.
-- **Release - Cloudflare**: Builds the website and deploys to a Cloudflare worker.
+Deployments to the `dev` environment are triggered manually by running the [`Deploy - dev`](.github/workflows/deploy-dev.yaml) workflow in GitHub.
+Deployments to the `prod` environment are triggered by the [`Deploy - prod`](.github/workflows/deploy-prod.yaml) workflow.

-The only part that requires manual deployment is updating whatever Docker instance is running the API Docker image.
+The only part that requires manual deployment is updating the Docker instance running the API server Docker image.